Pipe-Smoking-Rabbit/l2c-rich-mitch/README.md

 Now that your lesson data is available to the world it's time to write a front end for it.
 This should be done in React and you'll need to design some components that render your lesson in a readable manner.

 The UI of these components is essential to the success of the app so we would like you to build your components using [Storybook](https://storybook.js.org/).
+Storybook is a library developers use to be able to build up their UI components in isolation.

+Read [here](./atomic-design-storybook.md) for some more information about Storybook and Atomic Design.

 Once you are happy with their design then use them in an App to see your lesson in all it's glory.